 Wash anything you wore, including your shoes, during the time you came in contact with poison ivy, oak, or sumac.
 Use hot, sudsy water.
 Also wash anything else that might have come in contact, such as garden tools or sports equipment.
 You can use rubbing alcohol or a mix of water and bleach.

 Although poison ivy, oak, and sumac usually can be treated without medical attention, see a doctor if:

-In such cases, your physician or dermatologist will generally prescribe prescription-strength cortisone creams, or in extremely severe cases, oral steroids, to control itching and swelling.
+In such cases, your doctor or dermatologist will generally prescribe prescription-strength cortisone creams.
+In extremely severe cases oral steroids may be used to control itching and swelling.
 In addition, since airborne urushiol particles pose an extreme health danger, seek immediate medical attention if you think you or your child has inhaled such particles, even if symptoms have not yet occurred.

 The best way to avoid getting a poison ivy, oak, or sumac rash is to avoid contact with urushiol.
 Take these steps to protect yourself:

 The College of Family Physicians of Canada

 Contact dermatitis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114930/Contact-dermatitis.
 Updated July 15, 2016.
 Accessed May 9, 2017.